 - Your Emergency Action Team and Crisis Communications Team will need workshops for what they need to do, and then

-- Everyone can participate in Drills and Exercises.
+- Everyone can (and should) participate in Drills and Exercises.

-- Evaluate the training through exercises and other feedback methods (post-course evaluations, etc.) and revise as needed.
+- Evaluate the training through exercises and other feedback methods (post-course evaluations, etc.) and revise the whole POETE process, as needed.

 We mentioned two of the discussion-based exercises above (seminars and workshops).
 There are also tabletop exercises which can be done and then games (such as online quick microsimulations), drills and functional & full-scale exercises.
 Each of these types of exercises should be built upon the lower level first.
 We do not recommend jumping into a full-scale exercise with other groups, such as first responders, on any subject/hazard, until you and your own teams have practiced that same subject/hazard on your own via this stair-stepped approach.
 You should also evaluate the results of all exercises to see where the plans, organization, equipment and training needs to be revised and/or redone.
 Practice makes perfect, as they say.
 Barton Dunant has a ton of exercises for your team.
 Take a look at our catalog or let us know directly if you would like us to build or remotely facilitate an exercise for your organization.